Active interference suppression in frequency-division-multiplexed quantum gates via off-resonant microwave tones: Abstract

 \section{Abstract}

-An increase in the number of control lines between the quantum processors and the external electronics constitutes a major bottleneck in the realization of large-scale quantum computers.
-Frequency-division multiplexing is expected to enable multiple qubits to be controlled through a single microwave cable; however, interference from off-resonant microwave tones hinders precise qubit control.
-Here, we propose an active interference suppression method for frequency-division-multiplexed simultaneous gate operations.
-We demonstrate that deliberate incorporation of off-resonant microwave tones improves the accuracy of single-qubit gates.
-Specifically, we find that by incorporating off-resonant orthogonal or quasi-orthogonal microwave tones, the gate infidelity decreases proportionally to the inverse square of the number of microwave tones.
-Furthermore, we show that fast oscillations neglected under the rotating wave approximation degrade gate fidelity, and that this degradation can be mitigated through optimized frequency allocation.
-Our approach is simple yet effective for improving the performance of frequency-division-multiplexed quantum gates.
+The increasing number of control lines connecting quantum processors to external electronics constitutes a major bottleneck in the realization of large-scale quantum computers.
+Frequency-division multiplexing is expected to enable control of multiple qubits through a single microwave cable; however, interference from off-resonant microwave tones hinders precise qubit control.
+Here, we propose an active interference suppression method for frequency-division-multiplexed simultaneous gates on microwave-controlled qubits.
+We demonstrate that the deliberate incorporation of off-resonant microwave tones improves single-qubit gate fidelity.
+In particular, the gate infidelity scales inversely with the square of the number of microwave tones when off-resonant orthogonal or quasi-orthogonal tones are incorporated.
+Furthermore, we show that fast oscillations, neglected under the rotating wave approximation, degrade the gate fidelity, and that this degradation can be mitigated through optimized frequency allocation.
+The proposed approach is simple and effective for improving the performance of frequency-division-multiplexed quantum gates.